Click on the desired content item in this list, or scroll down:

 Will my child get into Balzac/Camille See or another International Collège?

-We have had a great amount of succes with our students in these exams.
+We have had a great amount of success with our students in these exams.
+Every year well over 90% of our students are getting into their first-choice schools, including Massillon, Alsacienne, Sévigné, La Tour, and the international sections in the public schools (Balzac, Camille See, Montaigne, Voltaire, Maurice Ravel).
 While we cannot guarantee entrance to these schools, working within a structured academic English-speaking environment on a weekly basis definitely improves your child’s chances - especially from an early age.
-She must also be motivated to learn during our classes and want to join such a school.
+Our Exam Preparation classes, weeklong camps and bootcamps are also great resources to leverage.
+Lastly, your child must be motivated to learn during our classes and want to join such a school.

 When do the children learn to read?